Family Game Night (game show): Season 4

 For the show's fourth season, new games were introduced along with returning games, and some classic games were modified.
-Also, Andrew Kishino took over the announcing duties replacing Stacey J. Aswad, and the names in each selected family are shown on the big screen.
+Also, Andrew Kishino took over the announcing duties replacing Stacey J. Aswad.
+Newton also no longer announces during the intro, leaving Kishino to do all announcing duties similar to Richardson.
+The names in each selected family are also now shown on the big screen.
 Those families who lose their games receive $100.
 Combinations were still chosen from Mr Monopoly's hand to open the Monopoly Community Chest before playing the Monopoly Crazy Cash Machine.
 In all ten games were used.

 Monopoly Remix

 The fast-dealing game of properties is re-imagined in a whole new way; a sharp eye and a good sense of recall are rewarded with cash and prizes.
 One family plays on a MONOPOLY-style virtual game board with two dark blue property spaces — Boardwalk and Park Place — and starts with $1,000 of MONOPOLY money.
 In the first round, Boardwalk and Park Place are shuffled amongst two penalty spaces — Luxury Tax and Income Tax, $300 each.
 Family members use keen vision and extreme concentration to follow the properties as they are rapidly shuffled around the playing field.
 If the family accurately identifies and places their jumbo-sized hotels where Boardwalk and Park Place landed on the game board, they keep the $1,000 of MONOPOLY money.
 If the family places their hotels on the penalty spaces, they pay the fine.
 In the first round, the penalty spaces cost $300 each.
 In the second round, a Street Repairs space is added and the penalty spaces cost $400 each.
 In the final round, the fines increase to $500 and a Bankrupt space is added.
 If a hotel is placed on Bankrupt (and/or they run out of MONOPOLY money), the game is over.
-If the family has any MONOPOLY money left at the end of the game, they win the remaining money and a prize.
+If the family has any MONOPOLY money left at the end of the game, they win that amount in real cash and a prize.